alex-antonison/wsl-development-setup/README.md

 When using a jupyter notebook in WSL, in order to allow for a notebook to autmoatically open in a browser, you will need to execute the notebook in combination with executable for your browser of choice.
 See the [working_with_jupyter_notebooks.sh](ubuntu_config/working_with_jupyter_notebooks.sh) for some snippets on working with a jupyter notebook in chrome or firefox.

+## mermaid and erd

+* [mermaid](https://mermaidjs.github.io/#/) and [erd](https://github.com/BurntSushi/erd) are methods of rendering text into flow charts and ERD diagrams.
+This can be useful when wanting to source control the generation of ERD and flow charts.
+* [mermaid](https://mermaidjs.github.io/#/) is great for making a variety of diagrams, however I prefer [erd](https://github.com/BurntSushi/erd) for making erd diagrams.

 ## Suggested-Extensions

 * [Remote - WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl)